 My first produced play was ADVENTURES IN RIO, presented by my sixth grade graduating class at Wilshire Crest Elementary School, Los Angeles.
 At sixteen, my adaptation of THE LAND OF OZ was spectacularly produced and directed by the late John Ingle (later, Edward Quartermain on GENERAL HOSPITAL until his death) at Hollywood High.
 As the annual holiday program, the production was the delight of the student body.
 There was a second performance for 1,500 young kids bused in from East L.A.
 There were a full page of generous comments and photos in the Los Angeles Times, and a half-page of the same in the then-extant Los Angeles Mirror.
 My Hollywood High senior year Creative Writing project, JESSICA AND THE DEVIL, a full-length musical with classmate composer Russell Horton, was produced in 1960 by the Falcon Theater in Hollywood.
 It got me lunch with the notorious David Merrick, who decided to take on HELLO, DOLLY! instead.

-So, I got married (two kids), divorced, married again, (three more kids), was widowed ? married, married (and survived to marry again).
+So, I got married (two kids), divorced, married again, (three more kids), was widowed, married, married (and survived to marry again).

-Credit whatever sanity I retain to my tenacious, unfocused ability to write after coming home from office work and taking care of the household: country songs, poems, TV and film script samples, a novel ? everything lauded, nothing purchased; for some reason, agents interested in my work were about to retire or managed to drop dead before landing a deal.
+Credit whatever sanity I retain to my tenacious ability to write late into the night, after coming home from office work and taking care of the household.
+My catalog includes country songs, poems, TV and film script samples, a novel - everything lauded, nothing purchased until recently via CreateSpace and Amazon.

 I don't believe in small dreams.